 Protecting Your Water Pipes During A Freeze

-As unpredictable as Mother Nature has been recent, forming a game plan on how to take care of your sprinkler system to prevent freeze damage to your backflow preventer in winter can save you time, money, and stress.
-Incidents like Houston’s rolling blackouts in February 2021 won’t always happen, but it’s best to prepare your irrigation system for a hard freeze, just in case.
+As unpredictable as Mother Nature has been recently, forming a game plan on how to take care of your sprinkler system to prevent freeze damage to your backflow preventer in winter can save you time, money, and stress.
+Incidents like Houston’s rolling blackouts in February 2021 won’t always happen, but it’s best to prepare your irrigation system for a hard freeze – just in case.
 When it comes to battling hard freezes effectively, there are two options: protect now or pay later.

 Winterization In Cold Climates VS Warm Climates

 People in the northern half of the country—those with a defined three-month-long winter season—call this preparation winterization.
-Totally removing a drain pump and allowing a few days for valve water to completely drain is a sensible practice for the snow-caked states.
+Completely removing a drain pump and allowing a few days for valve water to completely drain is a sensible practice for these snow-caked states.

 However, since the marriage between freezing temperatures and the South doesn’t last as long, shutting down a sprinkler system for a long winter’s nap doesn’t seem practical.
 That said, completely ignoring winterization is risky.